-- Flickering off and on feature present on documents, or
+- Flickering off and on features present on documents, or

-- Apparent movement of a feature differs in position between two documents.
+- Apparent movement of a feature differs in position between the two documents.

 They are outdated as most of the alternative light analysis is done by VSC and superimpositions are done by various imaging tools.

 16. Scanning Electron Microscopes (SEM)

-SEM offers a higher resolution image up to 100,000x with a greater depth than any other laboratory optical microscope.
+SEM offers a higher resolution image of up to 100,000x with a greater depth than any other laboratory optical microscope.
 Instead of projecting a light spectrum, SEM uses an array of electrons to scan the document line by line (or frame).

 When the electron hits the sample, secondary electrons, backscattered electrons, and x-rays emitted as complementary products.